-So what are internships?
-They are called various things but they can be basically classified as:
+They’re called various things but they can be basically classified as:

-- Work Placements (or Placement Years, Industrial Placements, Sandwich Year) – official placements that are part of a Degree (or other further education) course, often last for an academic year and which usually provide a salary/wage.
+- Work placements (or Placement Years, Industrial Placements, Sandwich Year) – official placements that are part of a degree (or other further education) course, which often last for an academic year and usually provide a salary/wage

-- Internships (or Graduate Placements, Summer Internships, Gap years) – during term-time/holidays or when you leave University/College.
+- Internships (or graduate placements, summer internships, gap years) – during term-time/holidays or when you leave university/college.
 Here is where the biggest problems arise – paid or unpaid?
-See below.
+See below

-- Plus Volunteering and Work-shadowing opportunities (generally unpaid).
+- Plus Volunteering and work-shadowing opportunities (generally unpaid)

 The National Council for Work Experience has guidelines to help students decide if an unpaid internship is worth it:

-- Clarify your and the Employers expectations of the placement at the start.
+- Clarify your and the employers expectations of the placement at the start

-- Is the placement valuable in that it gives you insight into a particular industry, improves your skills and clarifies your career aspirations.
+- Is the placement valuable in that it gives you insight into a particular industry, improves your skills and clarifies your career aspirations

-How important are these placements for Employers?
+How important are these placements for employers?

 Many argue that internships are an important contribution to a company’s talent pool and also help the ongoing image of the company’s brand.
-Employment4students, say that interns often have the web savviness that can make a real difference to a company website, so small and medium-sized businesses, especially, can really benefit from the fresh and original perspective of an intern.
+Employment4students (who have a variety of jobs for graduates (holiday jobs, gap year jobs, internships etc.), say that, for example, interns often have the web savviness that can make a real difference to a company website, so small and medium-sized businesses, especially, can really benefit from the fresh and original perspective of an intern.

-The National Council for Work Experience also provide tips for Employers on arranging placements:
+The National Council for Work Experience also provide tips for employers on arranging placements: